Implied Volatility Surging for AmerisourceBergen (ABC) Stock Options

 What do the Analysts Think?

 Clearly, options traders are pricing in a big move for AmerisourceBergen shares, but what is the fundamental picture for the company?
-Currently, AmerisourceBergen is a Zacks Rank #2 (Buy) in the Medical - Dental Supplies industry that ranks in the Bottom 40% of our Zacks Industry Rank.
-Over the last 60 days, two analysts have increased their earnings estimates for the current quarter, while none have dropped their estimates.
+Currently, AmerisourceBergen is a Zacks Rank #3 (Hold) in the Medical - Dental Supplies industry that ranks in the Bottom 25% of our Zacks Industry Rank.
+Over the last 30 days, three analysts have increased their earnings estimates for the current quarter, while none have dropped their estimates.
 The net effect has taken our Zacks Consensus Estimate for the current quarter from $2.57 per share to $2.58 in that period.

 Given the way analysts feel about AmerisourceBergen right now, this huge implied volatility could mean there’s a trade developing.
 Oftentimes, options traders look for options with high levels of implied volatility to sell premium.
 This is a strategy many seasoned traders use because it captures decay.
 At expiration, the hope for these traders is that the underlying stock does not move as much as originally expected.